Corporate Governance

 4. review the adequacy, effectiveness, scope and results of the external audit, and the independence and objectivity of the external auditors;

-5. make recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors;
+5. make recommendations to the Board on the appointment, re- appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors;

 6. establish and review, on an ongoing basis, the whistleblowing policies, processes and reporting procedures of the Company;

-7. review the assurance from the Chief Executive Officer and Group Financial Officer on the financial records and financial statements; and
+7. review the assurance from the Chief Executive Officer and Group Financial Controller on the financial records and financial statements; and

 8. undertake generally such other functions and duties as may be required by law or the Listing Rules.